Details: The Center offers a competitive salary commensurate with experience.

 - Collaborative: Brings a track record of working effectively with various and diverse individuals and groups.
 A willingness to actively listen and invite different views and opinions across all levels of the institution to build alignment in support of a common goal.

-- Innovative: Demonstrated ability to be innovative and highly productive, with a focus on excellence in a high energy, fast moving, deadline-oriented environment
+- Innovative: Demonstrated ability to be innovative and highly productive, with a focus on excellence in a high energy, fast moving, deadline orientated environment

-- Commitment to learning: Applies a growth mentality to their own development and pushes self and others to work out of comfort zone.
+- Commitment to learning: Applies a growth mentality to their own and their supervisees' development and pushes self and others to work out of comfort zone.
 Promotes a culture of learning by modeling inquisitiveness and an openness to viewing mistakes as an opportunity to learn and improve

 - Integrity: Possesses impeccable integrity and personal and professional values that are consistent with the Center's high standards and mission.